vladblaj/cagitech/content/blog/2025-09-28-native-tabs-native-vibes-stylish-win-on-moving-to-native-tabs-on-react-native.md

 ---
-title: "Native Tabs, Native Vibes: Stylish win on moving to Native Tabs on react native"
+title: "Native Tabs, Native Vibes: Stylish win on moving to Native Tabs on a React Native app"
-description: "How I swapped Expo Router’s tabs for Native Tabs in a React Native
-  app: what changed, what broke (not much), and why it feels way more “at home” on iOS."
+description: "How I swapped Expo Router’s tabs for Swift Native Tabs in a React Native app: what changed, what broke (not much), and why it feels way more “at home” on iOS."
 author: Vlad
 date: 2025-09-28T22:22:00.000+03:00
 tags: